ami-agrl/ML_Projects/README.md

 # ML_Projects

-This repository is used to upload all the Academic projects done in the field of Artificial Intelligence.
+This repository is used to upload all the Academic projects done in the field of Artificial Intelligence & Machine Learning.

 It also includes the projects done as part of self learning process.